bhadreshpsavani/ExploringComputerVision/VisionTransformers/README.md

 **conv-attentional mechanisms**: we devise a conv-attentional mechanism by realizing a relative position embedding formulation in the factorized attention module with an efficient convolution-like implementation.

 ## 7) LeViT:
+replace the uniform structure of a Transformer by a **pyramid with pooling**, similar to the LeNet [11] architecture.
+Hence we call it LeViT

 introduce convolution-like operations into vision Transformers

+introduce the **attention bias**, a new way to integrate positional information in vision transformers

+#### Pros:
+* fast inference image classification

 ## 8) Twins:
 combines local attention and global attention mechanisms to obtain stronger feature representation.